π¦π« Farsi-speaking applicant? Your document review is completely FREE at TopABC. Contact us on WhatsApp β

 - βCertified translations of all academic documents

-Afghan students applying to German universities must obtain an APS (Academic Evaluation Centre) certificate.
+Farsi-speaking students applying to German universities must obtain an APS (Academic Evaluation Centre) certificate.
 This certificate verifies the authenticity of your academic documents.
 The APS process can take 4β8 weeks, so plan ahead.
 TopABC can guide you through this process.

 How to Apply to German Universities